 public/ folder through its web interface, and you will be assigned a random subdomain

-*.netlify.com.
-This approach is good for those websites that are not updated frequently (or at all).
-However, it is unlikely that you do not need to update your website, so we introduce a better approach in this section,22 which will take you a few more minutes to complete the configurations.
+*.netlify.com.25 This approach is good for those websites that are not updated frequently (or at all).
+However, it is unlikely that you will not need to update your website, so we introduce a better approach in this section,26 which will take you a few more minutes to complete the configurations.
 Once it is properly configured, all you need to do in the future is to update the source repository, and Netlify will call Hugo to render your website automatically.

-Basically you have to host all source files of your website in a GIT repository.
-You do not need to put the
+Basically, you have to host all source files of your website in a GIT repository.27 You do not need to put the

-public/ directory under version control23 because it will be automatically generated.
-Currently Netlify supports GIT repositories hosted on GitHub, GitLab, and BitBucket.
+public/ directory under version control28 because it will be automatically generated.
+Currently, Netlify supports GIT repositories hosted on GitHub, GitLab, and BitBucket.
 With any of these accounts, you can log into Netlify from its homepage and follow the guide to create a new site from your GIT repository.